AkiatNIG/Akihiro-Matsumoto/README.md

 7) scripts and data
    7-1) PF mapping.
 Matlab scripts and demo datasets for projective field (PF) mapping.
 Details are shown in "README.txt" 7-2) R scripts for dot plots moleculary clustering (Figure 4).
 Meatadata can be obtained from Yan et al (2020, J. Neurosci)
    7-3) Showing response measures (Figure 1) in datasets (dsets_ResponseMeasures) of individual 49 groups.
 Details are shown in "README.txt"
+   7-4) Grouping datasets by kmeans.
+Details are shown in "README.txt"

 8) Overview_49groups.xlsx: